5 Things About Teeth Care from a Dentist

 Your teeth are one of the most essential parts of your body that you should pay close attention to.
-Good oral hygiene is essential to keep your gums and teeth healthy as there is a connection between a person’s oral and overall health.
+Good oral hygiene is essential to keep your gums and teeth healthy, as there is a connection between a person’s oral and overall health.

-What to Know about Daily Tooth Care
+What to Know About Daily Tooth Care

 Flossing is highly essential when it comes to taking care of your teeth.
-Routing brushing is great, such as brushing two times a day, but it is not enough.
+Routine brushing is great, such as brushing two times a day, but it is not enough.
 Many people that brush their teeth regularly neglect to floss.

 When you floss, you are not only removing small particles of broccoli or food that are stuck in between the teeth.
 According to Dr. Uparika Sharma, flossing does more than remove food particles from the teeth.
 When you floss, it helps to reduce plaque, stimulate the gums, and reduce inflammation around the teeth.
 To enjoy the benefits of flossing, you should floss once a day and make it a routine.
 Remember, brushing is not a substitute for flossing.
 Regardless of how many times you brush your teeth a day, you should not ignore flossing.
-You should treat flossing as important as brushing, don’t let flossing difficulties stop you.
+You should treat flossing as important as brushing—don’t let flossing difficulties stop you.

 When brushing, you should spend a minimum of two minutes and make sure the brush gets to every part of the teeth.
 According to NCBI, brushing regularly without the right way will not get you the desired results.